 When the train carrying the Buxton train arrived home, the station was densely packed, and the Harpur Hill band was in attendance to escort them through the town.
 On alighting some of the players were literally mobbed.
-8 4QR 10.12.1892 Buxton Town 0 6 Loughborough AFC Start Carnelly (2) Butterworth 1,500 spectators Match ordered to be replayed due to the state of the pitch 9 4QRr 31.12.1892 Buxton Town 0 3 Loughborough AFC Spibey Carnelly Start Played in a strong wind.
+8 4QR 10.12.1892 Buxton Town 0(0) 6 (3) Loughborough AFC Start Carnelly (2) Butterworth, AN Others First-ever meeting between the teams.
+1,500 spectators - including more than 250 from Loughborough.
+The visitors came with a good reputation.
+The Loughborough players left town soon after nine and were followed at eleven by a special train which left Leicester at 10.45 and Loughborough at 11.
+"Heavy going and snow falling."
+Pitch was covered with snow from 6 inches to a foot of snow, The referee stated ha he cup tie should be played if possible.
+Following by a protest by Buxton, the match was ordered to be replayed due to the state of the pitch.
+9 4QRr 31.12.1892 Buxton Town 0 3 Loughborough AFC Spiby Carnelly Start Played in a strong wind.
 With this win Loughborough became the first Leicestershire team to reach the final 32 of the Cup.
 A good number of Loughborough supporters travelled to Buxton on a football 'special' train.
 10 R1 21.01.1893 Loughborough AFC Carnelly 1 2 Northwich Victoria Bradshaw (2) Athletic Grounds, Loughborough 10,000 spectators - the stands were crowded, tickets for seats were quickly taken up beforehand.